Welcome to Silverdale Medical Practice

 ALL AT RISK ADULTS

-CHILD FLU CLINIC DATES YET TO BE CONFIRMED
+CHILD FLU CLINIC DATES

 We are now able to sign patients up for online services - this allows you to book, change or cancel appointments online as well as request repeat medications and other services.
 Please see the Online Services Quick Link on the right hand side of this screen for the application form.